 Future research and development costs incurred for our potential product candidates and required post-marketing studies will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, the rate of subject enrollment, access to additional capital, and significant and changing government regulation.
 For the foreseeable future, we expect the current public health crisis to have a negative effect on the conduct of clinical trials.
 In addition, the probability of success for each product candidate will depend on numerous factors, including competition, manufacturing capability and commercial viability.
-A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
+A change in the outcome of any of these variables with respect to the development of a product candidate.
 For example, if the U.S. Food and Drug Administration ("FDA") or another regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant delays in enrollment in any of our clinical trials, or experience issues with our manufacturing capabilities, we could be required to expend significant additional financial resources and time with respect to the development of that product candidate.
 We will determine which programs to pursue and how much to fund each program in response to the scientific and clinical success of each product candidate, coupled with an assessment of each product candidate's commercial potential.
 Substantially all of our resources are currently dedicated to continuing to commercialize Twirla.